Bautista History, Family Crest & Coats of Arms

 The surname Bautista was first found in Aragon, an important Christian kingdom of medieval Spain.

-Important Dates for the Bautista family
+Early History of the Bautista family

 This web page shows only a small excerpt of our Bautista research.
 Another 207 words (15 lines of text) covering the years 1137, 1148, 1170, 1229, 1238, 1275, 1282, and 1469 are included under the topic Early Bautista History in all our PDF Extended History products and printed products wherever possible.